 British Airways vs Virgin Atlantic – Which is the better airline?

-In this video I compare British Airways and Virgin Atlantic.
+In this post/video (scroll down for the video) I compare British Airways and Virgin Atlantic.

 I’ll take a quick look at the routes, cabins, service, food, loyalty benefits, customer service, and brand.

 These opinions are my own based on flying with both airlines over the past twenty years.
 I’ve flown British Airways on long haul and short haul, for both business and pleasure.
 I’ve also flown Virgin Atlantic for holiday flights to the Caribbean.

 In the case of BA I’ve flown in World Traveller, World Traveller Plus, and Club seats.
 In the case of Virgin I’ve flown in Premium Economy.

 BA have a much bigger fleet and fly to many destinations in Europe, as well as long haul flights to most continents.
 So in terms of reach Virgin can’t compete, and that does have a bearing on the loyalty program since you can’t use Virgin for short breaks in Europe.